Mutahirkiani/BeveragesShop/README.md

 4. There is one user hardcoded Username: jane Password: jane1234
 5. Can Register for new user.

-any questions please write to any of group member.
+any questions please write me an email.